Theory of Supervibronic Transitions via Casimir Polaritons

 In this non-interacting model Hamiltonian, both electronic and vibrational transition frequencies are uniform, equalling to $\omega_{\rm e}$ and $\omega_{\rm v}$, respectively.
 For each TLS indexed by $i$, the ground state and the excited state are labeled as $\ket{gi}$ and $\ket{ei}$, respectively; $\hat{\sigma}_{-}^{i} = \ket{gi}\bra{ei}$, and $\hat{\sigma}_{+}^{i} = \ket{ei}\bra{gi}$.
 For each vibrational harmonic oscillator indexed by $j$, the creation and annihilation operators are denoted by $\hat{b}_{j}^{\dagger}$ and $\hat{b}_{j}$, respectively.

 The dipole moment directions of all electronic TLSs and vibrational harmonic oscillators are assumed to be aligned in parallel with the cavity polarization direction.
-With this important approximation in mind, below $\boldsymbol{\lambda}_{\rm c}$ and $\hat{\boldsymbol{\mu}}$ in Eq. \eqref{eq:H_PF_fundamental} will be replaced by the corresponding scalar quantities $\lambda_{\rm c}$ and $\hat{\mu}$, respectively.
-Because the electronic and vibrational subsystems are assumed to be non-interacting, the total dipole operator can be represented as the sum of the electronic and vibrational components: $\hat{\mu} = \hat{\mu}_{\rm e} + \hat{\mu}_{\rm v}$.
-Here, the electronic dipole operator is written as \cite{Mandal2020Polarized}
+With this important approximation in mind, below $\boldsymbol{\lambda}_{\rm c}$ and $\hat{\boldsymbol{\mu}}$ in Eq. \eqref{eq:H_PF_fundamental} will be replaced by the corresponding scalar quantities $\lambda_{\rm c}$ and $\hat{\mu}$, respectively. $\hat{\mu}$ is represented as the sum of the electronic and vibrational components: $\hat{\mu} = \hat{\mu}_{\rm e} + \hat{\mu}_{\rm v}$.
+The electronic dipole operator is \cite{Mandal2020Polarized}